rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

     kube-system   kube-scheduler-ubuntu-4            1/1       Running   0          19m       100.64.1.23   ubuntu-4
     ```

 * I believe it is ok for kube-dns to be pending.
-It will be up once we configure the networking part.
+It will be up once we configure the networking part and have the first container created.